sanskrit/learnsanskrit.org/content/vyakarana/sounds/hal-sandhi.md

 {cite Aṣṭādhyāyī} are optional, though certain choices do tend to become conventions over time.

-Second, notice how the word {s sambhava} is treated by these rules.
-Since we must apply these rules in order, we have a derivation like this, where {s saMbhava} is first changed by rule 8.3.23:
+Second, notice how the word {s rundhanti} is treated by these rules.
+Since we must apply these rules in order, we have a derivation like this, where {s rundhanti} is first changed by rule 8.3.23:

 {ex

-sambhava > saMbhava
+rundhanti > ruMdhanti

 }